rvantonder/ttwe-proto/README.md

   optional arguments:
     -h, --help     show this help message and exit
-    -v, --verbose  turn on verbose output of USB communication --fuzz FUZZ    endpoint to be fuzzed
+    -v, --verbose  turn on verbose output of USB communication --fuzz FUZZ    endpoint to be fuzzed (0 for device enumeration phase)
   ```

 ### Notes